apache/airavata/docs/tutorial/gateways2019_tutorial.md

    Django portal's virtual environment.
 Make sure you still have the Django portal's virtual environment activated; your terminal prompt should start with `(venv)`.
 If the Django portal virtual environment isn't activated, see step 3 in the previous section.
-We'll also use pip to install output viewer's dependencies.
+We'll also use pip to install the output viewer's dependencies.

 ```bash
 cd ../gateways19-tutorial